sontrantech/clean-mvvm-coroutines-sample/README.md

 All of these ideas and even some of the language are directly influenced by article:

-  - [Architecting Android...Reloaded](https://fernandocejas.com/2018/05/07/architecting-android-reloaded/) - An article about architecture on Android applications, aim to improve theirs Scalability, Modularization, Testability, Independence of frameworks, UI and Databases.
+  - [Architecting Android...Reloaded](https://fernandocejas.com/2018/05/07/architecting-android-reloaded/) - An article about architecture on Android applications.

 ## Author